Band I: Amateur radio and TV DX

 The 6-meter band (50 MHz) and the 4-meter band (70 MHz) are used by radio amateurs.
 Short wave-like propagation is only possible under special circumstances, including frequent E skip events in the summer season.
 This leads to strong signals in the 800–2,000 km range allowing the reception of distant TV stations (TV DX).
-World wide connections are possible but remain a challenge on these frequencies.
+Worldwide connections are possible but remain a challenge on these frequencies.